 These consolidated financial statements do not reflect the adjustments that might be necessary to the carrying amount of reported assets, liabilities, revenue, and expenses and the statement of financial position classification used if the Company was unable to continue operations in accordance with this assumption.
 Such adjustments could be material.

-2. BASIS OF PRESENTATION (continued)
+2. BASIS OF PRESENTATION AND GOING CONCERN (CONTINUED)